Family Support Worker

 Hours of Work: Full Time (37.5 hours per week)

 Connections supports people with cognitive challenges to make choices and decisions for their lives, including being successful parents.
-With the support of Connections, parents with cognitive challenges work to maintain a safe and nurturing home for their children.
+With the support of Connections, parents with cognitive challenges work to maintain a safe and nurturing home.
 As a leader in parents’ rights advocacy, Connections provides life-long, in-home support and parenting skills education, financial coaching, group programs, counselling, and community resourcing to families in and around Calgary.

 About the Role